ClickHouse/ClickHouse/docs/en/sql-reference/functions/encryption-functions.md

 # Encryption functions {#encryption-functions}

-These function  implements encryption and decryption of data with AES (Advanced Encryption Standard) algorithm.
+These function  implement encryption and decryption of data with AES (Advanced Encryption Standard) algorithm.

 Key length depends on encryption mode.
 It is 16, 24, and 32 bytes long for `-128-`, `-196-`, and `-256-` modes respectively.